arsalan-mousavian/Navigation/README.md

 ## 2. Datasets

 ### Download ActiveVisionDataset
 We used Active Vision Dataset (AVD) which can be downloaded from <a href="http://cs.unc.edu/~ammirato/active_vision_dataset_website/">here</a>.
 To make our code faster and have less memory requirement we created the AVD Minimal dataset which consists of lower resolution images in addition to annotations for target views, predicted object detections, and predicted semantic segmentation.
-Our code uses AVD Minimal.
+AVD minimal can be downloaded from <a href="https://console.cloud.google.com/storage/browser/active-vision-dataset">here</a>.
+Set `$AVD_DIR` as the path to the downloaded AVD Minimal.

 ### ActiveVisionDataset Demo